Truck driver safety: 3 simple strategies to change safety perception

 With this background, lets look at some well-tested methods that will help inculcate a sense of safety and maintenance in truck drivers.

-Sending out regular updates as e-mails, text messages, social media posts regarding safety is an effective measure of engagement with drivers.
+Sending out regular updates as e-mails, text messages, social media posts regarding truck driver safety is an effective measure of engagement with drivers.

 To make sure it doesn’t get bothersome, you should keep looking for innovative ways to put this idea forward.
 Some instances for this could be -